sophia2007/Habitude/README.md

 A simulation that models the impact of daily habits on a person's long-term productivity and well-being.
 Users input a schedule or set of routines (e.g., sleep, work, exercise, relaxation), and the simulation shows how those routines affect outcomes like efficiency, happiness, and health over time.

 **Objective:**
-To maintain the physic and mental health bars while lowering the work bar.
-The work bar increase weekly and decrease every work period by an amount dependent on productivity.
+To maintain the physical and mental health of the character while lowering the workload progress bar.
+The workload bar increase weekly and decrease every assigned work period by an amount dependent on productivity.
-- Win: If the war bar is worked down to 0 at the end of 3 consecutive weeks.
+- Win: If the workload bar is worked down to 0 at the end of 3 consecutive weeks.
-- Loose: If the work bar this week and next week overfills the progress bar, a timer of 7 days start counting down for the user to lower the work bar back down.
+- Loose: If the workload bar this week and next week overfills the progress bar, a timer of 7 days start counting down for the user to lower the work bar back down.
 If the user can not, they loose.

 ---------------------------------------------------------------------------------------------------------